-Auto insurance companies use many factors to set cost of to insure a car.
+Auto insurance companies use many factors to set the cost to insure a car.
 Here is a list of 22 Factors That Affect Auto Insurance Premiums.
 Some of these factors may surprise you.

 When it comes to car insurance, two people who may look similar on the surface could pay wildly different premiums.
 This is because so many different variables affect our car insurance rates.
 Some of these factors are in your control, but others are not.